JSON-LD for SEO: The Guide to Structured Data

 Why it's problematic: Inconsistencies between pages can send unclear signals.

-What you see: A page has both @type: "BlogPosting" as @type: "Service".
+What you see: A page has both @type: "BlogPosting" and @type: "Service".

-Why it's problematic: A page cannot be both a blog article and a service at the same time.
+Why it's problematic: A page cannot simultaneously be a blog article and a service.
 This can lead to ambiguity.

 Fix: Choose one primary type.
 Is it an article describing a service?
 BlogPosting.
 Is it a landing page for a service?
 Service + WebPage.